By Reach for the Wall staff.

 - Withdrawal of Team from MCSL.
 A swimmer can move to a new team if the prior team withdraws from MCSL.

 A swimmer who does not meet the exemptions above may nevertheless move to a new MCSL team if the MCSL Board approves the transfer.
 Applications for such Board approval must be submitted between March 15 and May 1 of the year for which the transfer is requested.
-MCSL is working on an online transfer request form, and in the meantime parents/guardians wishing to apply to transfer may do so by sending an e-mail to firstname.lastname@example.org.
+The online Team Transfer request form is now available at mcsl.org (form link).

 - Uniform Rule Now Applies to Dual Meets.
 The league now prevents swimmers from wearing a suit or cap with the name, insignia or logo of any team or pool other than the MCSL team represented by the swimmer at any MCSL meet.
 The prior rule only disallowed such suits and caps at MCSL’s Coaches’ Long Course Meet, All Star Relay Meet, and Individual All Star Meet.